-Dealing with personnel issues and identifying areas of risk has become increasingly difficult due to the complexity of laws, union contracts, and court rulings.
-It can be challenging, expensive, and time consuming for public entities to stay up to date on all areas of personnel management and risk avoidance, which takes away from the mission of the entities.
+Dealing with personnel issues and identifying areas of risk have become increasingly difficult due to the complexity of laws, union contracts, and court rulings.
+It can be challenging, expensive, and time-consuming for public entities to stay up-to-date on all areas of personnel management and risk avoidance, which takes away from the mission of the entities.
 The Pre-Litigation Program is designed to provide technical assistance to entities in the management of personnel issues and risk avoidance.
 Our goal is to be involved at the onset of the problem to provide education and guidance on navigating risk and minimizing liability.
-We have a very unique team of experienced professionals, consultants and investigators, who are ready to assist you with issues that could result in liability covered under the insurance policy.
+We have a very unique team of experienced professionals, consultants, and investigators, who are ready to assist you with issues that could result in liability covered under the insurance policy.

 The CIAW Pre-Litigation Program provides assistance at the onset of and throughout any issues related to our members’ operations that could potentially result in liability under their insurance coverage.
 These include, but are not limited to:

-- Professional analysis of labor contracts, personnel manuals, and policies and procedures relative to the evaluation process and employee discipline.
+- Professional analysis of labor contracts, personnel manuals, and policies and procedures relative to the evaluation process and employee discipline; and

 - Provide assistance in conducting investigations, formulate findings, and provide recommendations to assist the employer through the probations, discipline, or termination process.